 Colleges for Sound Technicians

 Get info on choosing a school for your sound technician studies, and read about resources that can help you find an approved program.
 Explore certificate and degree programs for aspiring sound technicians, and find out what courses you'd take at each program level.
 Learn about certification options for sound technicians, as well as online learning options.
-Schools offering Biology degrees can also be found in these popular choices.

 There are multiple fields of study for sound technicians, including recording engineering, live sound and music production.
 Online courses are available.

 How Do I Find A College for Sound Technicians?